Corporate environmental responsibility: Relations to corporate social responsibility

 improving the quality of life of the workforce and their families as well as of the local community and society at large."
 According to this definition, a CSR strategy is more focused on social aspects, particularly the interests of stakeholders.

-CER is, in many ways, connected to CSR, as both of them influence environmental protection.
+Corporate environmental responsibility (CER) is, in many ways, connected to CSR, as both of them influence environmental protection.
 CER, however, is strictly about the consideration of environmental implications and protection within corporate strategy.
 The understanding of CER cannot be separated from CSR—both are interconnected and based on environmental protection.
 There are three major areas related to these two concepts—economic, environmental and social.
 CER is focused more on economic and environmental while CSR relates to social and environmental aspects.
 Economy, society, and environment all play significant roles in the development of an efficient and effective company strategy.

 Main elements

 These cover the environmental implications of a company's operations: